Vandivier/afterecon/content/2021-05-12-some-austrians-cant-take-a-win.md

 ---
-title: Some Austrians Can\'t Take a Win
+title: "Some Austrians Can\'t Take a Win"
 date: 2021-05-11 23:13:07
 author: John Vandivier
 ---